-No. The overall cost is split equally between the properties in the block.
+No. The overall cost is split between all the properties in the block.
 For those who rent, their share for any building works comes out of the rent.
 For services received such as door entry maintenance, testing of fire alarms, both leaseholders and tenants pay their share through the service charge.

-Can I phone you with my comments/written observations?
+How do I make my comments/written observations?

 Comments and observations must be made in writing.
 You can:

 - Post them to the leasehold and service charge team, settle, Blackhorse Road, Letchworth Garden City, SG6 1HA